cjyuan/cyf-notes/ITP-Onboarding-PR.md

 ---

 Please note that in the CYF course, the recommended way to inform the reviewer of your changes is to do both of the following:
-  - Reply to their comments (which you’ve already done — great!)
+  - Reply to their feedback.
+    - In the responses, clarify how each piece of feedback was addressed to demonstrate that you've carefully reviewed the suggestions.
+    - Your response may trigger a notification (depending on the reviewer's settings), helping ensure they’re aware of the updates you’ve made.
-  - Replace the "Reviewed" label by a "Needs review" label
+  - Replace the "Reviewed" label by a "Needs review" label (which you have done -- great!)

+---

+In addition to implementing changes based on reviewer feedback, it's considered good practice to respond to each comment.
+This helps clarify how each piece of feedback was addressed and demonstrates that you've carefully reviewed the suggestions.
+Additionally, your response may trigger a notification (depending on the reviewer's settings), helping ensure they’re aware of the updates you’ve made.

 ---